 From our friends at Kadist Art Foundation in Paris, today we bring you a video of Clare Molloy in conversation with Nigerian artist Otobong Nkanga.
 They discuss Nkanga’s exhibition Comot Your Eyes Make I Borrow You Mine, which was on view from September 27 through December 20, 2015.
 Nkanga says, explaining the title, “In a way, traveling and going through all these places, I had only the eyes of others.”

 Posts Tagged ‘Kadist Art Foundation’

 Shotgun Reviews are an open forum where we invite the international art community to contribute timely, short-format responses to an exhibition or event.
 If you are interested in submitting a Shotgun Review, please click this link for more information.
-In this Shotgun Review, Marion Cousin reviews Citydance at Kadist Art Foundation in San Francisco.
+In this Shotgun Review, Scott Norton reviews Landscape: The Virtual, The Actual, The Possible? at Yerba Buena Center for the Arts in San Francisco.
 For much of art history, seventeenth-century[…..]